katherine-huang/personal_web/content/authors/admin/_index.md

 ---
 # Display name
-title: Haolun Wu
+title: Xiaoshan Huang

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
 role: Ph.D.
-Student in Computer Science
+Student in Educational Psychology - Learning Science

 # Organizations/Affiliations to show in About widget
 organizations: